ft-ironman/migrate-stripe-subscriptions/README.md

-# Migrate Subscriptions from Source to Destination
+# Migrate subscriptions from Source to Destination
 Useful when migrating Stripe country accounts.
 For example, USA to Canada.

 ## Pre-req